oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 ### What is in this repo?

-The OCI AI Blueprints OKE Toolkit is a comprehensive collection of Terraform scripts which provisions the following resources:
+The OCI AI Blueprints is a comprehensive collection of Terraform scripts which provisions the following resources:

 1. An ATP database instance
 2. Grafana and Prometheus for infrastructure monitoring
 3. MLFlow for tracking experiment-level metrics
 4. KEDA for dynamic auto-scaling based on AI/ML workload metrics rather than infrastructure metrics
-5. Corrino’s front-end and back-end containers deployed to an OKE cluster of your choice
+5. OCI AI Blueprint's front-end and back-end containers deployed to an OKE cluster of your choice

 This combination provides a scalable, monitored environment optimized for easy deployment and management of AI/ML workloads.
 After installing this kit, you will be able to: